Madison Radicals: 2021

-The Radicals missed the playoffs for the second straight year, finishing 7-5.
+The Radicals missed the playoffs for the second straight year, finishing 7–5.

 2022

-The Radicals became the first AUDL team to surpass 100 wins after beating the Pittsburgh Thunderbirds 18-16 on May 7.
+The Radicals became the first AUDL team to surpass 100 wins after beating the Pittsburgh Thunderbirds 18–16 on May 7.
+They finished 4–8, the team's first losing season in history, missing the playoffs for three consecutive years.
+Championship Weekend 11 was hosted at Breese Stevens, the third time for the venue.

 Season-by-season results

 Venue

 The Radicals have played every home game at Breese Stevens Field, located in downtown Madison, Wisconsin.